-School Director and Lead Teacher, Holly Wu is an educator and mother.
+School Director, Holly Wu, NBCT is an educator and mother.
 Ms. Wu was awarded “Outstanding Undergraduate Student in Elementary Education” for her graduating class in 2000 from Eastern New Mexico University.
 She became certified K-8, and her undergrad minor was math.
 Ms. Wu received her Master of Arts degree in Elementary Education from the University of New Mexico in 2004 and graduated Summa Cum Laude.
 She earned the credentials to become a reading specialist with this degree, and also became endorsed in English as a Second Language in 2006.
 She later earned her National Board Certified Teacher credential in 2006 and renewed in 2016.

 Her teaching background includes additional experience in Reading Recovery.
 She spent two years as a K-12 District Math Coordinator and has led countless teacher and academic coach trainings.